Academic Catalogs

 1. Completion of General Education Requirements by one of the following methods:

-1. Completion of a minimum of 18 units as listed under Areas A through E, including the Cultural Diversity Requirement.
+1. Completion of a minimum of 18 units as listed under Areas 1 through 7E.

 2. Completion of a minimum of 39 units of CSU General Education requirements.
 Students who complete this pattern are also eligible to receive the Certificate of Achievement in CSU General Education Breadth.